jesserobbins/ji-renamer/README.md

 If you need to avoid specific tokens in inferred subjects, pass them via `--subject-stopwords`, or append bespoke instructions with `--instructions-file` to fine-tune the guidance the LLM receives.

 ## Contribution
 Feel free to contribute.
-Open a new [issue](https://github.com/ozgrozer/ai-renamer/issues) or start a [pull request](https://github.com/ozgrozer/ai-renamer/pulls).
+Open a new [issue](../../issues/new/choose) or start a [pull request](../../compare) against this repository.

+## Credits
+- Original concept and initial implementation by [Özgür Özer](https://github.com/ozgrozer).
+- Comprehensive rewrite, metadata pipeline, OCR handling, provider integrations, and ongoing maintenance by the current ai-renamer contributors.

+Please direct support requests, bug reports, and feature ideas to this repository.
+The upstream author is not responsible for this rewritten codebase.

 ## License
 GPLv3